wigging/pythonic/docs/_numpy/07-save-load-arrays.md

 ---
-title: Save arrays
+title: Save and load arrays
-permalink: savearrays
+permalink: saveloadarrays
 ---

+NumPy arrays can be saved and loaded using different file formats.
+Examples of using the NumPy file formats `.npy` and `.npz` as well as a plain text format are given below.

+## Using the npy format

 Use the NumPy `save()` function to save an array to a `.npy` file.
 Use the `load()` function to load the array from the file.